r-pufky/payday2-secret/README.md

    `In a place of healing the four thieves stole a vial of vile blood with speed
     and threats they keep all the people under control.`

-1. Looting in the Dark | Oppressor
+1. Looting in the Dark

    `While Stealing A bomb from a train the four thieves did not spill a single
     drop of blood`